Qbizinc/qbiz-wiki/technical-interviewing/question-bank/vordo.md

 JOIN customers c on o.cust_id = c.id
 WHERE c.name = 'Vordo';
 -- 5b. names of all salespeople that do not have any order with Vordo.
-SELECT s.name
+SELECT s2.name
-FROM salespeople s
+FROM salespeople s2
-WHERE s.name not in (
+WHERE s2.name not in (
     SELECT DISTINCT s.name
     FROM orders o
     JOIN salespeople s on o.salespeople_id = s.id